Safety and security

 The website of the Peruvian Ministry of Tourism has useful information for tourists and visitors in English, and its local tourist Information and Assistance service - telephone +51 1 574 8000 (24 hours a day) can handle enquiries in English.
 On the Ministry of Tourism website you will also find information about the government offices that help tourists around the country.
 The Tourist Protection Network has launched a new 24/7 free line to contact the Tourist Police on 0800 22221.
 They can handle enquiries in English.

 Drugs, organised crime and terrorism are inextricably linked.
-There is a higher risk to your safety in regions where there is intensive coca cultivation and processing, including the Alto Huallaga, Aguaytia, Apurimac-Ene and Mantaro (VRAEM) river basins.
-Remnants of the Shining Path terrorist group continue to conduct occasional ambushes and attacks mainly targetting Police, military forces and local authorities.
-Seek local advice about dangerous areas.
+There is a higher risk to your safety in regions where there is intensive coca cultivation and processing, including the border areas with Colombia, Ecuador and Brazil and the Valley of Apurimac, Ene and Mantaro rivers (VRAEM).
+Remnants of the Shining Path terrorist group in the VRAEM continue to conduct occasional ambushes and attacks mainly targeting the police, military forces and local authorities.
+Seek local advice about dangerous areas and be alert to possible threats.
+Take official warnings seriously, follow the advice of local authorities, and report any suspicious activity or items to the police.
+If there’s an attack, leave the area as soon as it’s safe.
+Avoid areas affected in case of secondary attacks.

-A state of emergency for security reasons is in force in some districts of Ayacucho, Huancavelica, Junin, Madre de Dios and Cusco regions (Cusco city, Machu Picchu and Manu Park are not affected) and in the Apurimac-Cusco-Arequipa transportation corridor.
+A state of emergency for security reasons is in force in some districts of Ayacucho, Huancavelica, Junin, Madre de Dios and Cusco regions (Cusco city, Machu Picchu and Manu Park are not affected).
+A 60-day extension to the State of Emergency in Putumayo and Mariscal Ramon Castilla provinces in Loreto region has been declared starting on 16 October 2023.
 For further information you should contact Iperu.
-A state of emergency gives the armed forces responsibility for law and order alongside the police.
-Some civil rights are suspended.
 If you do decide to visit any area under a state of emergency you should follow instructions given to you by military, police or other officials.

 Unregulated tour services